scala-js/scala-js-dom/CONTRIBUTING.md

 * Use `def` for read-only properties unless there is a compelling reason it should be a `val` (i.e., the spec definitively states it is constant)
 * Use `Double` for integer-values that can fall outside the range of `Int`
+* Prefer adding overloads instead of using union `|` types for method and constructor parameters
 * Add scaladocs via copy-paste from MDN